DhanushKrishna07/lit-sense/README.md

 ## ⚙️ How It Works

-### The application follows a high-speed pipeline optimized for sub-4-second responses:
+### The application uses a hybrid AI workflow that combines vector search + LLM reasoning:

 **1. Data Fetching:** The system fetches book candidates in parallel from Google Books API based on the user's query.